Like Canalside, Sandhill Mobile Home Park in Newark facing its share of issues

-NEWARK, NY (WROC-TV) Like the Canalside Mobile Home Park in Lyons, the Sandhill Mobile Home Park in Newark is facing it’s share of issues.
+NEWARK, NY (WROC) — Like the Canalside Mobile Home Park in Lyons, which was without power for months in throughout summer, the Sandhill Mobile Home Park in Newark is facing its share of issues.

 Terry Russell has been a resident of Sandhill for five years, and for three of those years, he says he’s had major raw sewage issues.